mui/material-ui/docs/data/material/components/stacked-snackbars/stacked-snackbars.md

 ## Props priority

-For the mutual properties between `showSnackbar` options and `SnackbarsProvider` props, the options in `showSnackbar` method of `useSnackbars` hook for individual snackbars take more preference over props passed in `SnackbarsProvider` if both are supplied.
+When the same props are supplied for both `showSnackbar` and `SnackbarsProvider`, the ones added in the `showSnackbar` method will have priority over those in `SnackbarsProvider`.

 {{"demo": "PropsPriority.js"}}